Emvith/Vernesity-V2-Documentation/docs/index.md

 ```Lua
 Button:ConvertToCommand(CommandBar)
 ```
-(Not available for Labels or Paragraphs)
+(Not available for Labels or Paragraphs for obvious reasons)